-If you owned a cell phone at any point over the last 15 years, there's a very good chance that you had at least one Nokia.
-And if you had a Nokia around 2000, I'd wager it was the 5110.
-Big, sturdy, and available with a rainbow of changeable faceplates, the 5110 didn't offer much by current standards, but it did its job and did it very well.
-It was the first cell phone I ever owned, and I'm certain it would still function flawlessly today, 16 years after its birth.
+If you owned a cell phone at any point over the last 25 years, there's a good chance that you had at least one Nokia.
+And if you had a Nokia around 2000, I'd wager it was the 5110 (again the gallery).
+Big, sturdy, and available with a rainbow of changeable faceplates, the 5110 didn't offer much by current standards, but it did its job and did it well.
+Its US variant, the 5190, was the first cell phone I ever owned, and I'm certain it would still function flawlessly today, 19 years after its birth.

 Dare to design

 Nokia's earliest designs were all about function: black rectangles with tiny screens and a mass of buttons.
 (Come to think of it, we still use a lot of black rectangles).
 It wasn't long, however, before the company got more creative.